torden/cpulimit/README.md

 ---

-Moved from bitbucket.org
+Moved from bitbucket.org.

-According to Original Project's License
+According to Original Project's License.